reideast/distributed-banking-system/README.md

 `mvn package`

-Whenever any changes to the client or server are made, the Maven package command will rebuild those JARs, which the below scripts will utilise to run.
+Whenever any changes to the client or server are made, the Maven package command will compile, run tests, and then rebuild those JARs, which the below scripts will utilise to run.

 ## How to Run